What do we mean by progressive values?

 - A commitment to building a community that is environmentally and economically sustainable.

-- A belief in the right to privacy, which means that there are some personal decisions the government should not interfere with.
+- A belief in the right to privacy.
+There are some personal decisions the government should not interfere with.